AkshatM/Scribe/README.md

 # Front-End

-A Chrome extension that encodes a event handler on pressing the F2 key in the document window (rather than a compose window).
+A Chrome extension that encodes an event handler on pressing the F2 key in the document window (rather than a compose window).
 An XMLHttpRequest is carried out synchronously, and the result replaces the URLs.

 # Current Status

+**This Chrome extension is able to reproduce all the desired functionality.** Pressing the F2 key in the document window once converts all raw URLs to human-readable links and actual images.
+All that's left is to iron out a few kinks that would subtract from user experience (see Issues).

 The back-end server is complete, with an HTTPS middleman ensuring security.
 Current example of API endpoint definition can be seen in `server.py`.
 One can view examples within a favourite browser - the server has been successfully daemonised, and runs continuously on port 8080 of my domain.

 The front-end component is nearing completion.
 It is able to recognise URLs within text using regular expressions, and implements a simple XMLHttpRequest to communicate with the server.
 Currently this XMLHttpPRequest works synchronously (i.e. the document will wait until the request is handled), something I plan to fix soon (this does mimic Quora's behaviour, but that is no excuse for embracing deprecated functionality).
+It replaces the text in a compose window with nice hyperlinks and images.

 # Current Issues

-* Images sent by the server tend to keep their own encodings, which may be a problem for Javascript.
-However, this has not been demonstrated yet but worth planning for.
-Ideally, we should create a Blob to handle everything.

 * The F2 can only be pressed in the document window - it will not work if focus is on the composition or reply window.

+* There are no instructions available at the moment.

+* The code *only* works for composition windows.
+One should ideally focus on the compose or reply window that the user is on, and allow the application to affect that window.

 Efforts are being made to resolve all of this.